Justin Bieber’s Sexy Spanish Singing Shines On Luis Fonsi’s ‘Despacito’ Remix, Daddy Yankee Show Rumor Sparks

 The remix is a new version of Fonsi’s 2017 hit single, which features Puerto Rican rapper Daddy Yankee.
 The song previously did the business on charts in 13 countries, reaching the top 10 in many.

 The original track peaked at No. 44 on Billboard’s Hot 100 and became the first Spanish language song that’s featured in Spotify’s Global Chart Top 10 for 10 consecutive weeks.
-Its dance video has almost one billion views on YouTube.
+Its dance-centric music video has almost one billion views on YouTube.
 The Biebs-assisted version will likely fly far higher.

 Justin, Luis, and Daddy Yankee teased the song on social media just minutes before the remix was released.
 The Canadian superstar also teased enigmatic snaps of himself in a recording studio on Instagram last week.